Generate Reports Using Pandas Profiling, Deploy Using Streamlit

 Advanced Usage

-The report generated by Pandas profiling is a complete analysis without any input from the user except the dataframe object.
-All the elements of the report are chosen automatically and default values are preferred.
+The report generated by Pandas profiling Python is a complete analysis without any input from the user except the dataframe object.
+All the report elements are chosen automatically, and default values are preferred.

-There might be some elements in the report that you don’t want to include or you need to add your own metadata for the final report.
+There might be some elements in the report that you don’t want to include, or you need to add your metadata for the final report.
 There comes the advanced usage of this library.
 You can control every aspect of your report by changing the default configurations.

-Let’s see some of the ways in which you can customize your reports.
+Let’s see some of how you can customize your reports.

 Add MetaData

 You can add information such as “title”, “description”, “creator”, “author”, “URL”, “copyright_year”, and “copyright_holder”.
 This information will appear in the dataset overview section.
-For this metadata, a new tab called “dataset” will be created.
-To add this data to report, use dataset parameter in the ProfileReport function and pass this data as a dictionary:
+A new tab called “dataset” will be created for this metadata.
+To add this data to the report, use the dataset parameter in the ProfileReport function and pass this data as a dictionary:

 profile = ProfileReport(df,